dialchain/dial/README.md

 More on the architecture of the DialChain can be found [here](./dial.md)

 # Rationales
 The architecture of current blockchain technologies make them suitable for defined use cases, but unappropriated for others.
-The bitcoin network is a great settlement platform for transactions with high monetary value.
+The bitcoin network is for example a great settlement platform for transactions with high monetary value.
 Following is a non-exhaustive list of reasons why we are going for a new DialChain architecture:

 ## Deterministic Ordering of Transactions
 No transaction recording/execution system will work at scale, if it cannot provide a guarantee for the time of and order of execution of submitted transactions.

-Traditional market maker (banks, brokers, ...) are known to exploit this asymmetry to capitalize on arbitration opportunities.
+Traditional market maker (banks, brokers, ...) are known to exploit existing asymmetry of information and thereby capitalize on arbitration opportunities.

 Despite the decentralized nature of blockchain networks, we are still faced with the situation where a selected miner (or validator) decides on which transactions will be included into block being sealed.
+Leading to the phenomena known as MEV (Miner Extractable Value).

 Our __DETOX__ (deterministic ordering and execution protocol) guarantees that a submitted declaration will be included within the requested time frame.